What Is an English Degree Like in the US?

 However, before you apply to an English lit program, take time to explore your options.
 Make sure there are positions available back home after graduation.
 A degree from a US university can help you stand out in a crowded field as you apply for writing, teaching, editing, or marketing positions, but make sure there are jobs in your market before you apply.

-Do not be discouraged by the negative press — there may be a few bumpy roads ahead, but your love of English literature will last a lifetime.
+Do not be discouraged by the negative press — there may be a few bumpy roads ahead, but your love of literature will last a lifetime.
 It will reward you with insight, empathy, and a better understanding of the world around you as you grow and mature.

 Speak to a Shorelight advisor about studying in the USA >